 beyoncé's vma squad included the mothers of the movement

-After leading the way with 11 nominations for her visual epic Lemonade, Beyoncé arrived at last night's VMA MTV awards ready to slay.
+Beyoncé leads the MTV VMA nominations tonight with 11 different nods for her visual epic Lemonade - a powerful ode to the strength and suffering of black women.
 On the red carpet, she showed up with those who made a cameo in the chart-topping love letter.
 Queen Bey and princess Blue (as glittering fairytale royalty) were joined by Parkwood protégés Chloe and Halle, Oscar-nominated actress Quvenzhané Wallis, model Winnie Harlow, and the mothers of four black men who have lost their lives to police violence.
 Gwen Carr, Lezley McSpadden, Wanda Johnson, and Sybrina Fulton - the mothers of Eric Garner, Mike Brown, Oscar Grant, and Trayvon Martin - looked as regal as Beyoncé herself as they stood for cameras in elaborate evening gowns.

 Text Hannah Ongley